yukikitayama/docker/kubernetes.md

   - Multiple Pods can share

 Container Storage Interface (CSI) plugins are the better and new way to connect to storage

+## Persistent Volume

+Persistent volume is a way to manage storage centrally, administrator creates a large pool of storage, and a user gets a piece from it.
+Persistent volume is a cluster-wide pool of volumes configured by administrator, and users use **persistent volume claim** to select storage from the pool.

+## Storage class

+Storage class allows us to make dynamic provisioning of persistent volume in cloud

+`kind: StorageClass`

 ## Service